ovh/cds/docs/content/gettingstarted/step_by_step_build_deploy.md

 * Select 'Advanced' section
 * In the section 'Link to a repository manager', select 'github', then click on 'Connect'
-* A popup is displayed, Click on 'Click here' to finalize the link with github.
-By doing that, you allow CDS to create hook on github.
+* A popup is displayed, Click on 'Click here' to finalize the link with GitHub.
+By doing that, you allow CDS to create hook on GitHub.

 {{%expand "view screenshots..." %}}